leomccormack/convhull_3d/README.md

 # Convhull_3d

 A header only C implementation of the 3-D Quickhull algorithm for building Convex Hulls.
-The implementation was designed to also work for challenging cases, such as spherical arrangements with nearly-uniformly distributed vertices, where it performs similarly to the MatLab 'convhull' function.
+The implementation also works for uniformly distributed spherical arrangements of vertices, where it performs similarly to the MatLab 'convhull' function.
 The code is also MSVC and C++ compiler safe.

 ![](images/sph_tdesigns.png)